meltyourface/blank/posts/OtherworldGrotesques/Guide-to-Otherworld-Grotesque-Energy-Work-Exercises-for-Connection-Transformation/index.md

 **Complexity**: Master Level

-Transmutation Safety Note: Engage in regular grounding practices and maintain strong boundaries when performing transmutations to avoid unintended consequences.
+**Transmutation Safety Note**: Engage in regular grounding practices and maintain strong boundaries when performing transmutations to avoid unintended consequences.

 Please be advised engaging with Otherworldly entities and energies carries potential risks.
 Protect and cleanse yourself and your surroundings regularly, respect the energies and entities you interact with, and never exceed your skill and comfort level.